react-grid-layout/react-grid-layout/README.md

 This allows you to easily replace `<WidthProvider>` with your own Provider HOC if you need more sophisticated logic.

+`<WidthProvider>` accepts a single prop, `measureBeforeMount`.
+If `true`, `<WidthProvider>` will measure the container's width before mounting children.
+Use this if you'd like to completely eliminate any resizing animation on application/component mount.

 ### Grid Layout Props